nelisa-dludla/python-projects/maze_bank_cli/README.md

 This project is licensed under the [MIT License](LICENSE).

 Start managing your Maze Bank account efficiently with Maze Bank CLI Application.
 Enjoy secure and convenient banking services!

-**Note**: This program is still a work in progress.
-You can log in with the provided dummy accounts: username - john_doe, password - password | username - janedoe, password - qwerty.